alexdglover/conveyor/README.md

 ## Queue(s)

-Conveyor uses queues to make jobs available to one more Runners, while ensuring each job is run exactly one time.
+Conveyor uses queues to make jobs available to one or more Runners, while ensuring each job is executed exactly one time.

 By default, Conveyor uses one queue for all Runners.
 If you would like to run different builds on different Runners (e.g. Runners with GPUs, Runners with